ibm-cloud-docs/codeengine/configmap-secret.md

 Since secrets and configmaps are similar entities (except secrets are stored more securely), the way you interact and work with secrets and configmaps is also similar.

-You can work with configmaps and secrets with the CLI, but this capability is not currently available from the console.
-{: important}

 ## Creating configmaps
 {: #configmap-create}